software-development-project-1/software-development-project-1.github.io/index.md

 Each team will be developing a project described [here](/project-description).
 The project is a web application implemented with Java programming language using the Spring Boot framework.
 Also, React is used as a frontend technology.
 The development of the project is split into three two-week iterations called _Sprints_.
 Each Sprint has high-level requirements, but teams should make most of the technical decisions themselves.
 The project starts on week three.
 For more information about the course, read the [course description](https://opinto-opas.haaga-helia.fi/course_unit/SOF005AS3AE).

 The course follows a weekly [schedule](/schedule).
-There are weekly topics that are covered in weekly sessions on Thursdays at 14:00 - 16:45 in classroom 4012.
+There are weekly topics that are covered in weekly sessions on {{site.teaching_sessions_text}}.
 Attendance of the weekly sessions is _mandatory_.
 On the first two weeks, there are exercises on each week that need to be submitted before the submission deadline.
 On the third week, we start working on the project in teams.

 ## Teacher

-Kalle Ilves (kalle.ilves@haaga-helia.fi)
+{{site.teacher_text}}

 ## Course related discussions in Teams